What is on in Bergen this Summer?

 Bergen Food Festival 2021 | September 2 - September 5

 Located at Koengen, the Bergen Food Festival is the largest food festival in Norway and focuses on both local and international cuisine.
 Just so you know, the surrounding farms are famous for fresh produce and the proximity of the ocean ensures there is just as much seafood on display.
 As if that’s not enough, there is also a children’s festival in which local chefs provide cooking courses and entertainment for the younger attendees.

 With a great mix of documentaries and feature length films, the Bergen International Film Festival is right up there with the most famous in the world.
-At the same time, there are also interactive exhibitions and other forms of entertainment on show, and the event takes place for an entire week toward the end of September.
-Homepage.
+At the same time, there are also interactive exhibitions and other forms of entertainment on show, and the event takes place for an entire week.
+More information here.

 BergenFest is one of the more trendy music festivals in Norway and in many ways, the breeding ground for innovative bands such as Kings of Convenience and You Tube sensation Ylvis.
 That being said, this festival is mostly pop-focused and the crowd is much younger than the likes of the jazz or opera-type festivals.
-Highlights this year include Led Zeppelin legend Robert Plant and American indie folk hero, Bon Iver.
+Highlights last time included Led Zeppelin legend Robert Plant and American indie folk hero, Bon Iver.
 Full program here.

 While it might not be for everyone, this intense uphill run is incredibly popular with thrill-seeker’s around the world.
 After climbing over 315 meters participants will have completed one of the toughest uphill runs in Europe and the event takes places over two days at the end of September.